Netcentric/aem-htl-style-guide/README.md

   - [4.11](#4.11) <a name='4.11'></a> **Always place unwrap statements at the end of the HTML tag.**

-    This rule only applies if you are using AEM 6.0 or when you add [Client libraries](#client-libraries) to your page.
+    This rule only applies if you are using AEM 6.0 or when you add <a href="#client-libraries">Client libraries</a>  to your page.

     ```html
     <!--/* Bad */-->